mariannamb/SQL_Gender_Study/README.md

 - 💰 19,321 male heads (45.56% of all male working household members) stated having **no bank account** or other financial account despite having had work in the past 6 months.

 # ✅ Conclusions
-The following are the assumptions I have come to about sex disparities in the Philippines based on my analysis of the data:
+The following are the assumptions I have come to about gender roles in the Philippines based on my analysis of the data:
 1. **In Filipino culture, men are still heavily influenced or pressured to be the main provider of the household.**
     - 76.5% of all households surveyed were headed by males.
     - 88.61% of male heads were married/living with partner, with 88.01% of them being employed.
 This means that among married couples, men were usually the working head of the household.